 Built With is a popular online tool used to check what technology a website is using.
 This is commonly used by Web developers to check what CMS, analytics, ecommerce platform, tracking scripts, server, server location, IP, Shopify/WooCommerce plugins, and other technologies installed on a website.

 Another great use case for this is when you saw a particular website that has a unique function or feature, let’s say a custom checkout process on their ecommerce website.
 You can use this Built with feature to check what specific plugin or technology the owner has installed on their website and from there you can replicate it on your own website.
-I was able to do this exactly on one of my web development clients as they just showed me a sample Shopify website and asked me whether I can also do that for their website and with just a few minutes I was able to replicate that on their own website.
+I was able to do this exactly on one of my web development clients as they just showed me a sample Shopify website and asked me whether I could also do that for their website and with just a few minutes I was able to replicate that on their own website.

 With this tool, you can check the majority of the tech installed on the website, if not all.
-From there you will have an idea whether you have the technology and expertise required to do the job.
+From there, you will have an idea whether you have the technology and expertise required to do the job.

 Built with is also used as a prospecting tool by Web developers and SaaS developers.
 Have you developed a plugin that can be used as contact form 7 alternative?
-If yes then you can check a list of websites that are still using this plugin and offer your solution.
+If yes, then you can check a list of websites that are still using this plugin and offer your solution.

-Wanted to screenshot the full page of your website?
+Want to screenshot the full page of your website?
 Then this tool can help you.
 It lets you capture a full screenshot, visible area or capture all tabs opened in your web browser.
 At this point of writing, the screenshot feature is not yet working on the Mozilla Firefox extension as the Firefox browser support was just released a few days ago, so we might need to wait a few more days or probably weeks before it can be usable for this particular browser.

-With its current state, the tool itself can provide lots of value but there are still lots of room for improvements such as the ability to screenshot just a portion of the screen, browser support such as Safari, just to name a few.
+With its current state, the tool itself can provide lots of value, but there are still lots of room for improvements such as the ability to screenshot just a portion of the screen, browser support such as Safari, just to name a few.
 I’m hoping that the developer will add new tools to Hoverify as the developer of the tool is very responsive when it comes to feedbacks which is also a good sign when buying a product like this one.

 You can check what features/bug fixes the developer is currently working on this public roadmap.